 - 1. IDA Participant Application - 2.
-Proof of income for entire household - At least some of the applicant's income must be from earned income (defined below) - b.
-Household income must be below 200% of the most recent Federal Poverty Guidelines - 3.
+Proof of income for entire household - At least some of the applicant's income must be from earned income (defined below) - Household income must be below 200% of the most recent Federal Poverty Guidelines - 3.
 Zero Income Affidavit, if applicable for household member - 4.
 Documentation validating state residency - 5.
-Documentation validating Social Security Number - 6.
 The 'No Previous IDA Account Affidavit,' signed by the applicant and all their household members

-7. A copy of their credit score, which cannot be more that 30 days old prior to the application
+6. A copy of their credit score, which cannot be more that 30 days old prior to the application